Help Create the Next City Budget

 • Decide how to raise the revenue needed to create a balanced budget

 You'll do these activities using an app called "Prioritize."
 City staff will facilitate the conversation and help you use the app.
-The model budgets you create will help Mayor Carter craft a proposal that expresses the values of Saint Paul residents.
+The model budgets you create will help the Mayor craft a proposal that expresses the values of Saint Paul residents.

 Please note: A smartphone or tablet is required.
 We'll have devices available for use.